 1. Create a logo

 If you’re not quite sure about your logo yet, I recommend you check out these logo design tips.
 Not only will you get five great tips, but also you’ll see some great examples of solid logo design.
 You want to choose a logo that resonates with your brand as well as something that people will remember.

-When you’re ready, you can create your own business logo for FREE!
-Yes, that’s right, I have another freebie for you (frugal should be my middle name).
+When you’re ready, you can create your own business logo right inside your Constant Contact account.
 I absolutely love Constant Contact’s logo maker.
 I use it all the time when I’m creating examples and imagery for my articles.
 Not to mention creating one for my own, soon to open, online store.